-You could be declared bankrupt as a result of a petition being presented to the court, usually because you are unable to satisfy your debts.
-A creditor can present the petition, or you can petition the court yourself.
+You could be declared bankrupt as a result of a petition being presented to the court, usually because you are unable to pay your debts.
+Someone you owe money to (a ‘creditor’) can ask the Court to make you bankrupt, or you can make yourself bankrupt.

 In the event of a successful petition, your assets will be entrusted to a ‘Trustee’, a person appointed to administer your financial affairs.
 The Trustee will initially be the Official Receiver who may pass your case to a licensed insolvency practitioner.
 The Trustee’s role is to sell your assets and then use the monies raised to make a distribution to your creditors.

 Some of your assets are excluded from the bankruptcy order.
 These typically include assets that are required for your essential day-to-day living.
 If you receive an income, then an Income Payments Order (IPO) may be made against you for up to three years.

 Is Bankruptcy the right choice for you?